Anne Roselle

-Anne Roselle (born Gyenge Anna; March 20, 1894 – July 31, 1989) was a Hungarian/American operatic dramatic soprano.
+Anne Roselle (born Gyenge Anna; March 20, 1893 – July 31, 1989) was a Hungarian/American operatic dramatic soprano.

 Early life

-Roselle was born Gyenge Anna in Târgu Secuiesc (Kézdivásárhely), that time Hungary, now Romania, part of the city's large population of Székely Hungarians.
-(Some sources give her birthplace as Budapest.)
+Gyenge Anna was born on March 20, 1893 in Târgu Secuiesc (Kézdivásárhely) in what was Hungary and is now Romania.
+(Note: Some sources such as Grove Music Online and the Großes Sängerlexikon state she was born in Budapest.
+Grove Music Online gives her date of birth as March 20, 1893, and the Grosses Sängerlexikon March 20, 1894.
+The Hungarian Biographical Lexicon contradicts both of these stating she was born on April 19, 1890 in Târgu Secuiesc.
+However, primary sources support the date of birth of March 20, 1893 found in Grove Music Online, but not in the city of Budapest as indicated in Grove, but in Târgu Secuiesc.
+The date in 1893 also places her age at 96 when she died on July 31, 1989, which is the age given in her published obituary in the Tampa Tribune.)
 She completed her studies in Csíkszereda (Miercurea Ciuc), Székelyudvarhely (Târgu Secuiesc) and Kolozsvár (Cluj-Napoca).
 She debuted in Budapest as Iluska in Pongrác Kacsó's "János Vitéz".
 In 1912, she married the banker Árpád Rosner in Temesvár (Timisoara), and they together moved to the US in this year, with her mother and stepfather.
 Roselle acted in Budapest and studied acting with Szidi Rákosi as a young woman.
 She studied singing with Estelle Liebling in New York City.

 Career

 Roselle sang in New York, with the Metropolitan Opera in 1920, as Musetta in La bohème.
 She debuted on December 4, 1920, at the side of Frances Alda, Beniamino Gigli (his third performance in MET), Antonio Scotti and Adamo Didur.
 From 1922, she sang for two years with the San Carlo Opera Company, was a guest soloist with the Minneapolis Orchestra, toured in the central United States in the 1922–1923 season, and the private company of Antonio Scotti then moved back to Europe.
 She joined the Dresden Opera in 1925 to sing the title role in the first German performance of Puccini's Turandot on the side of Richard Tauber and conducted by Fritz Busch (July 4, 1926).
 She premiered the first Turandot in the US outside the MET in San Francisco (1927) and next year, the first performance in Verona with Georges Thill (1928).
 She sang in Budapest, Milan, Vienna, London, Paris and Berlin, and was part of a radio broadcast of Verdi's Un ballo in maschera, with Maria Olszewska.
 She was also known for singing the title role in Verdi's Aïda and Leonora in Il trovatore, among others.